 Since April 1992 this has replaced Attendance Allowance for people aged between 5 and 66 (although many people will continue to call the allowances by their old names).
-In addition some people not previously entitled to recorded on the person's own questionnaire.

-Attendance Allowance will receive this benefit.
-Those aged 66 or over will continue to receive Attendance Allowances.
-Where the person is under 16 the Allowance will normally be paid to the person responsible for them.
+In addition some people not previously entitled to the person is under 16 the Allowance will normally be paid to the person responsible for them.
 In such cases it should be recorded as income on the questionnaire for the responsible adult for the child.
-Where someone is 16 or over this should be
+Where someone is 16 or over this should be recorded on the person's own questionnaire.